Plasma Pen vs Cryotherapy vs Curettage for Seborrheic Keratosis: The Honest 2026 Test

 Many thin growths at once

-Mixed verdict.
-A cryotherapy session at a dermatologist's office can spray many growths in twenty minutes, but the cost adds up and on darker skin tones the pigment-loss risk multiplies.
-The plasma pen handles each growth one at a time over a few home sessions, no per-lesion fee, and you keep the device for the new growths that will appear over the next decade.
-For most readers with the high-count pattern, the plasma pen wins on cost-per-lesion and on the recurrence calculus.
+Fifteen, twenty, thirty thin waxy growths peppered across the back and shoulders is also a mixed call, but it usually lands on the plasma pen.
+A cryotherapy session can spray many growths in twenty minutes, but the per-lesion fee stacks and on darker skin tones the pigment-loss risk multiplies.
+The plasma pen clears each growth over a few home sessions with no per-lesion fee, and you keep the device for the new growths that keep appearing over the next decade.
+For most readers with the high-count pattern, that math wins.

 One thick stubborn growth a dermatologist wants biopsied

-Curettage wins.
-The scraped tissue goes to pathology.
-This is not the case for an at-home device.
-Any growth that has changed, is bleeding on its own, has an irregular border, or has color variation is not a plasma pen case.
+Curettage wins outright here, and this is the one case that is not for an at-home device.
+If a growth has changed in size, color, or texture, is bleeding on its own, has an irregular border, or has color variation, the scraped tissue needs to go to pathology, which no plasma pen can do.
 Our look-alikes guide lays out the criteria.

 Eyelid or close-to-the-eye growths